8ava/jCameraDirt/README.md

 `lens_texture_addresses`: array of image ids that can be replaced.

-`gui_output`: nil be default. on `init`, it becomes an unparented ScreenGui. this is where all textures are drawn.
+`gui_output`: nil by default. on `init`, it becomes an unparented ScreenGui. this is where all textures are drawn.
 ## Methods
 `init` (): creates all instances that are used within the script.